 You’re now ready to release your assignment to students.
 Click the Release button in the top-right corner, and then confirm by clicking Release again.

 Once your assignment has been released, you’ll be able to update it at any time.
-While on the assignment Preview page, click on Edit Assignment from the confirmation banner at the top of the page.
+While on the Instructions page, click on Edit Instructions in the top-right corner.

 Preview your Assignment as a Student

 It’s helpful to look at your assignment in the Student Environment to understand what students will experience.

 Back in the LMS, turn on Student Preview mode.
 Click on the Cadmus Assignment link, and then click Go to my assessment to be taken to the Cadmus Student Environment.

 While you’re in the Student Environment, play around in the editor and check that your instructions are clear.
 If you’re not completely happy with how your assignment looks, you can always edit it back in the Teacher Environment.